|

 Health Oversight:

-If a complaint is filed
+If a complaint is

-to subpoena confidential mental health information from
+the authority to subpoena confidential mental health

-me relevant to that complaint.
+information from me relevant to that complaint.

 ·

-Judicial or Administrative
+Judicial or

-Proceedings:
+Administrative Proceedings:

 If you are involved in a court proceeding and a request

-is made for information about your diagnosis or treatment
+is made for information about your diagnosis or

-or a subpoena of which you have been properly notified and
+your legal representative, or a subpoena of which you

-you have failed to inform me that you are opposing the subpoena
+inform me that you are opposing the subpoena or a court

-is court ordered.
+court ordered.
 You will be informed in advance if this

 is the case.